PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ## Arming and Disarming

 A vehicle is said to be _armed_ when all motors and actuators are powered, and _disarmed_ when nothing is powered.
-There is also a _prearmed_ state when only actuators are powered.
+There is also a _prearmed_ state when only actuators are powered, which is primarily used for testing.

+A vehicle is usually disarmed on the ground, and must be armed before taking off in the current flight mode.

 :::warning
-Armed vehicles can be dangerous as propellors will be spinning.
+Armed vehicles are dangerous because propellers can start spinning at any time without further user input, and in many cases will start spinning immediately.
 :::

 Arming and disarming are triggered by default using RC stick _gestures_.